Best Mobile Card Readers for UK Businesses

 You also get 24/7 customer support to help when you need it.
 Barclaycard’s support options aren’t as extensive as Square’s, which adds live chat and a forum to Barclaycard’s phone, email and knowledge centre options, but we think having 24/7 availability on limited lines is preferable to the former’s eight-hour weekday coverage.
 Only Tide matches Barclaycard for its any-hour help.

-The varied amount of colours on the home screen was a bit overwhelming for some testers and gave the interface a busy look – though whether this is an issue will inevitably vary depending on you and your staff’s preferences.
+The varied amount of colours on the app home screen was a bit overwhelming for some testers and gave the interface a busy look – though whether this is an issue will inevitably vary depending on you and your staff’s preferences.
 I found it functioned well, even if it’s not as aesthetically pleasing as SumUp’s card reader.

-Meanwhile, a lack of offline payment support means those requiring functionality even when offline should look at Square instead.
+That said, its lack of offline payment support means those requiring functionality even when offline should look at Square instead.

-Square
+Square Reader

 4.6